THE GUERNSEY MINI SOCCER FESTIVAL RULES (U10 / YEAR 5)

 - Play-off match(es) between the relevant teams.

 Following the group stage, teams will compete for the BWCI Shield and BWCI Plate on a knockout basis.
-In both competitions there will be a quarter-final, semi-final and final.
 In the event of drawn matches in this knockout stage, no extra time will be played and instead penalties will decide the outcome.

 The Organising Committee reserves the right to alter this format depending on the final number of team entries.
-However, the final format and draw will be advised to all competing teams no later than four weeks before the Festival.
+However, the final format and draw will be advised to all competing teams no later than one week before the Festival.

 In the event of penalties being required to decide the outcome of matches in the play-off or knockout stages of the Festival, the following rules will apply.